 Volunteering in Administration

 Senior Services is always looking for those individuals who are committed to making a difference and impact in our community.
 We look for those with special contributions to the board that include professional skills, networking, resources and time.
 Board members are elected by the current Board, with a goal to recruit members that bring a balance and diversity to our current Board.
-Meeting are held on the fourth Thursday of the month at 5:30 pm usually at the Olympia Senior Center.
+Meetings are held on the fourth Thursday of the month at 5:30 pm usually at the Olympia Senior Center.